 I would argue that it’s impossible to find someone who isn’t moved by a particular song or piece of music.
 Like storytelling, making music is a universal human trait, shared across all cultures for many thousands of years.
 It has a unique effect on the brain, inducing powerful emotional responses.
 A new study in PLOS ONE confirms that music, if we make it our profession, actually rewires the circuitry of our brains.

 Music, indubitably, is a very primal form of communication that activates specific centers of our brain: those most associated with reward, planning, motivation and emotion.
-It is known that learning how to play a musical instrument can alter the brain: a study in 2009 demonstrated that prolonged practice increased the size of the centers of the brain responsible for hearing and dexterity.
-Musicians are also known for being more proficient at identifying pitch, and they are better than most at picking out speech from considerably loud background noise.
-Somewhat remarkably, they even have an enhanced ability to detect emotional cues in conversations.
+It is known that learning how to play a musical instrument can alter the brain.
+Musicians are also known for being more proficient at identifying pitch, and they are better than most at picking out speech from considerably loud background noise, for example.

 Previous research indicates that the tissue that connects the left and right hemispheres of our brains is larger in musicians.
 Could it be possible that music has the power, therefore, to improve the communication between the two hemispheres?